lual98/golden_widgetbook_tests/README.md

 ## Features
 - **Automatic Golden Test Generation:** All Widgetbook use cases are discovered and tested.
 - **Network Image Mocking:** Handles network images for reliable golden tests.
+You can simulate a network image loading error by using the special URL `"error-network-image"` in your use case.
+This will trigger the errorBuilder in your widget, allowing you to test error states.
 - **Easy Integration:** Just add your Widgetbook use cases and run the tests.
 - **Skippable Cases:** Add `[skip-golden]` to a use case name to skip its golden test.